-State Street, One Lincoln Street, Boston, MA 02111, is the custodian of the Funds' portfolio securities and cash.
-State Street also maintains the Funds' accounting records.
-State Street may appoint domestic and foreign sub-custodians and use depositories from time to time to hold securities and other instruments purchased by the Trust in foreign countries and to hold cash and currencies for the Trust.
+State Street, One Lincoln Street, Boston, MA 02111, is the custodian of each Fund's portfolio securities and cash.
+State Street also maintains the Trust's accounting records for the Funds.
+State Street may appoint domestic and foreign sub-custodians and use depositories from time to time to hold certain securities and other instruments purchased by the Trust in foreign countries and to hold cash and currencies for the Trust.